Produced by Chris Mercer, and hosted by Cool For Cats' Kent Walton Discs-

 1962 the show had been in the local TAM ratings top ten twenty-

-In September 1965 The Stage announced that Programme Controller Bryan Michie is seeking a new format for the show, to express a wider range of teenage interest.
+In September 1965 The Stage announced that programme controller Bryan Michie was seeking a new format for the show, to express a wider range of teenage interest.
 However, Disc magazine in late 1965 and Melody Maker in January 1966 were still listing forthcoming appearances on the show up until late February 1966, including The Animals, but in time the show would be replaced by Now!!!

 The show leaned towards beat / rhythm and blues and attracted many of Britain's great bands of the time which makes it even more galling that no shows from this era exist, with only the final tribute show from 1968 still extant.